 - Yellow and red - More Imperial Fists?

 - Black and Red - Khorne, Black Templars, Ravenwing, Raven Guard

 - Apply double sided tape to back

 - Stick to mounting card

 - Carefully apply sellotape to top if you want them pseudo-laminated

 - Cut out with craft knife/scalpel

-- Amaze your friends and enemies with these cards
+- Amaze your friends and enemies with these counters

 - Tell them to visit www.40kaddict.uk for their own free markers.

 So if you want them you can download the .pdf here: